hoytech/lmdbxx/README.md

 This wrapper offers both an error-checked procedural interface and an object-oriented resource interface with RAII semantics.
-The former will be useful for easily retrofitting existing projects that currently use the raw C interface, but we recommend the latter for all new projects due to the exception safety afforded by RAII semantics.
+The former will be useful for easily retrofitting existing projects that currently use the raw C interface, but **we recommend the resource interface* for all new projects due to the exception safety afforded by RAII semantics.

 ### Resource Interface